Skip to content

 The MCP server does not wrap, walk, or otherwise reach into DRF viewsets, routers, or views.
 Consumers register ServiceSpec instances directly.
 Same value object as the HTTP transport — same callable can serve both at once.

-from rest_framework_mcp import ServiceSpec # re-exported for ergonomics
+from rest_framework_mcp import SelectorKind, SelectorSpec, ServiceSpec # re-exported for ergonomics

 spec = ServiceSpec(